Miruku-app/Docs/notifications-and-feeds/streaming-feed.md

 {% endhint %}

 {% hint style="danger" %}
 The streaming role will be **automatically removed** from a member that is not streaming if it is given manually, so be careful!
-If YAGPDB is removing member's roles without apparent reason, this may well be the cause.
+If Miruku is removing member's roles without apparent reason, this may well be the cause.
 {% endhint %}

 ![](../.gitbook/assets/Streaming.PNG)